 Machine Learning and Computer Vision in Environmental Modeling

 Artificial Intelligence (AI) and Machine Learning (ML) technologies have revolutionized many fields, including the study of vegetation and foliage.
 This transformation has been driven by the exponential growth of computing power and the widespread availability of low-cost memory, which have helped process large datasets that were previously unmanageable (Sarirete et al., 2022).
-With this computational leap, researchers and technologists have been able to develop AI/ML computer vision image analysis algorithms that can identify and classify different types of vegetation with remarkable accuracy using satellite imagery, aerial photographs, and ground-level observations (Raihan, 2023; Sarirete et al., 2022).
+With this computational leap, researchers and technologists have been able to develop AI/ML computer vision image classification algorithms that can identify and classify different types of vegetation with remarkable accuracy using satellite imagery, aerial photographs, and ground-level observations (Raihan, 2023; Sarirete et al., 2022).

 AI/ML takes advantage of these technological advancements by employing sophisticated models that learn from vast amounts of data, identifying patterns and features that are often imperceptible to the human eye.
 By utilizing semantic segmentation and object detection techniques, machine learning models can distinguish various species of trees and other vegetation.